 Awards & recognition

-Ranked No. 3 in the nation for neurology and neurosurgery
+Best in California and No. 2 in the nation for neurology & neurosurgery

-Ranked No. 12 in the nation for cancer care
+Best in Northern California and No. 7 in the nation for cancer care

 in the U.S. for number of brain tumor patients treated

 The symptoms of brain tumors depend on their size and location in the brain.
 Symptoms often are caused by damage to vital tissue and pressure on the brain as the tumor grows within the limited space in the skull.
 They may be caused by swelling and a buildup of fluid around the tumor, a condition called edema.
 Symptoms also may be due to hydrocephalus, which occurs when the tumor blocks the flow of cerebrospinal fluid and causes a build-up in the ventricles.

 If a brain tumor grows very slowly, its symptoms may not appear for some time.
 The most frequent symptoms of brain tumors include:

 - Headaches that tend to be worse in the morning and ease during the day